 Different STDs can affect pregnancy in different ways.
 Some of the main risks of having an untreated STI during pregnancy are:

-What happens to a newborn when the mother has an STI or STD while pregnant?
+What happens to a newborn when the mother has an STI while pregnant?

 STIs can be passed from pregnant women to the baby both before and during birth.
 Some STIs, such as syphilis, cross the placenta and infect the baby while it's still developing in the uterus.